 Applicability.

 The test procedures in this document are applicable to 2026 and subsequent model year zero-emission passenger cars and light-duty trucks (zero-emission vehicle or ZEV), and 2026 and subsequent model year plug-in hybrid electric passenger cars, light-duty trucks, and medium-duty vehicles.
-The test procedures in this document may optionally be used for testing of 2026 and subsequent model year zero-emission medium-duty vehicles.
+The test procedures in this document may optionally be used by manufacturers for testing of 2026 and subsequent model year zero-emission medium-duty vehicles.

 * * * *